I Have Rosacea—These Are the *Only* Foundations That Cover My Patchy Redness

 Shades: 30

 Let me cut right to the chase and say, yes, the hype is real with this foundation.
 It's breathable, luminous, and easily builds upon itself for adequate coverage.
-In my experience, I've found that this foundation is basically self-setting, meaning it won't budge for hours and hours, and I don't need to constantly reapply powder to dull down shine.
+In my experience, I've found that this foundation is basically self-setting, meaning it won't budge for hours, and I don't need to constantly reapply powder to dull down the shine.
 I love how natural it makes my skin look.

 Coverage: Light to medium